sudorandom/protoc-gen-connect-openapi/README.md

 go install github.com/sudorandom/protoc-gen-connect-openapi@main
 ```

+or you can download pre-built binaries from the [Github releases page](https://github.com/sudorandom/protoc-gen-connect-openapi/releases/latest).

 ## Usage
 ### With protoc
 This tool works as a plugin for protoc.
 Here's a basic example: